Zero and Nonzero Energy Majorana Modes in an Extended Kitaev Chain: Conclusion

 Even though the Kitaev chain has been thoroughly studied and successfully implemented on a variety of physical platforms \cite{ten2025observation, bordin2025enhanced, ten2024two, dvir2023realization, iizuka2023experimental,allein2023strain, slim2024optomechanical, busnaina2024quantum}, it remains a fundamental concept that inspires a considerable range of ongoing research.
 We expect that this extended version of the Kitaev chain will garner substantial attention in both theoretical and experimental contexts.
 From the experimental perspective, the inclusion of both robust MZMs and Majorana nonzero energy edge modes in our model provides richer experimental signatures.
 This coexistence of different edge modes can improve detection techniques by offering more diverse experimental signals, thereby contributing to progress in the experimental identification of Majorana modes.
-On the theoretical side, the model presented in this paper is amenable to further modification for exploration under the lens of non-Hermitian systems \cite{PhysRevB.104.205131, rahul2022topological, PhysRevB.108.014204, PhysRevB.111.174210, song2024band, LIU2025170073}, Floquet systems \cite{zhou2025topological, PhysRevB.108.245153, PhysRevB.111.195424, PhysRevLett.129.254301, PhysRevB.104.L121410, 10.21468/SciPostPhys.13.2.015, PhysRevB.99.045441, PhysRevE.93.022209, PhysRevE.93.022209, PhysRevResearch.2.033495, PhysRevB.106.195122}, or interacting systems \cite{PhysRevB.111.195117, PhysRevB.107.L060304}.
-Another promising future aspect is to consider replacing the trimerized SSH model \cite{ghuneim2024topological} with one that includes more sites per unit cell and similarly combining it with the Kitaev chain \cite{kitaev2001unpaired}, which we expect to further enrich the edge modes' profiles and potentially lead to a different topological structure.
-Finally, the technique employed for constructing our model is likely to pique the researchers' curiosity in exploring hybridizations beyond the SSH and Kitaev paradigms, which would give rise to other families of superconductors featuring enlarged unit cells and/or different topological characteristics.